 - and the Department of State.

-Los Angeles, USA - 28 April 2013: U.S. Immigration officer checking documents of a tourist arriving in Los Angeles.
-U.S. Customs at Los Angeles Airport, a BUSTLING port of entry.
+Los Angeles, USA - 28 April 2013: U.S. Immigration officer checks documents of a tourist arriving in Los Angeles.
+U.S. Customs at LA Airport, a bustling port of entry.

-IDENT is central to OBIM's mission to use biometric data to help numerous stakeholders at all levels of government build a secure nation: accurately identifying the people, they encounter in the course of their duties and determining whether they pose a risk to the United States.
+IDENT is central to OBIM's mission to use biometric data to help numerous stakeholders at all levels of government build a secure nation: accurately identifying the people they encounter in the course of their duties and determine whether they pose a risk to the United States.

-IDENT enhances the security of citizens and visitors, facilitates legitimate trade and travel, ensures the integrity of the immigration system, and protects the privacy of anyone entitled to enter the country.
+IDENT enhances citizens' and visitors' security, facilitates legitimate trade and travel, ensures the integrity of the immigration system, and protects the privacy of anyone entitled to enter the country.

 So how exactly does IDENT help achieve these goals?

 IDENT is built around an Automated Fingerprint Identification System (AFIS) supplied by Cogent Systems, now part of Thales.
 As the name suggests, this AFIS enables OBIM to check the fingerprints of an individual seeking to enter the country against watch lists of:

 Furthermore, checks against the database of all fingerprints collected at U.S. borders can identify whether the individual in question uses alias and fraudulent identification documents.

 Because studies show that many people not entitled to enter the USA will make numerous attempts to do so, using different names and credentials to deceive border staff.